zxue/install-maximo-on-azure-and-aws/README.md

 ### Download and Configure MAS Certificate

-When navigating to the Maximo administration console in the browser, you are promoted with the "NET::ERR_CERT_AUTHORITY_INVALID".
+When navigating to the Maximo administration console in the browser, you are prompted with the "NET::ERR_CERT_AUTHORITY_INVALID".
 That is because the self-signed certificate is not trusted on your computer.

 ![Maximo Admin URL Error](media/maximo-admin-url-error.png)